texhex/MPSXM/README.md

  - *StartOnly* - Only remove leading white-space chracters
  - *EndOnly* - Only remove trailing white-space chracters
  - *Equalize* - Removes all leading and trailing white-space characters, then replace any character considered to be a white-space with the standard white-space character (U+0020)
- - *RemoveDuplicates* - Removes all leading and trailing white-space characters, then replace any white-space duplicates with one white-space (U+0020)
+ - *RemoveDuplicates* - Removes all leading and trailing white-space characters, then replace any white-space duplicates with one white-space (U+0020); any non-standard white-space characters will also be r eplaced.
  - *RemoveAll* - Removes all white-space chracters from the string

 ### New-Dictionary ###